37 Things You Should Always Keep in Your Car

 A traction helper

 The debate over whether you should use a carpet remnant, kitty litter or sand seems to be way more heated than it needs to be, but whatever works for you, keep it handy.
 Personally, I've used kitty litter to get out of my ice-dammed parking spot more than once.
 The good news is that you can go cheap with the kitty litter since there's no cat to offend, though I recommend a brand in a plastic jug over a box or bag unless you want random kitty litter strewn throughout your trunk.
-If you're a Prime Pantry user, you can add some Tidy Cats Non-Clumping Cat Litter to your Amazon order for $11.29.
+Add some Tidy Cats Non-Clumping Cat Litter to your Amazon order for $11.29.
 It comes in four 10 lb. bags, so you can keep just what you need in the car and stash the rest.

 Ice scraper and snow brush